Tw1ddle/geometrize-twitter-bot/README.md

 Did create Twitter stream listener
 Did create Geometrize bot
 Stream listener did connect
 ```

 Once running, go on Twitter and tweet an image at the bot.
-After a few moments, the bot will tweet the corresponding geometrized image back at you (dependent on whether it has a backlog, of course).
+After a few moments, the bot will tweet a geometrized version back at you (dependent on whether it has a backlog).

 ## Examples

-Simply tweet an image at the bot and it will Geometrize it:
+Tweet an image at the bot and wait:

 ```
 @Geometrizer Hi, I like your bot!
 ```

-Also can tweet the shapes you want the bot to use, in the order they should be added:
+Or tweet specific numbers of shapes you want the bot to use, in the order they should be added:

 ```
-@Geometrizer 50 rectangles, 50 circles, 50 rotated rectangles, 20 triangles
+@Geometrizer 50 rectangles, 50 circles, 50 rotated rectangles, 20 triangles.
+Thanks mister bot!
 ```

 ## Notes